About PacWest Commercial Real Estate Advisors

 PacWest Commercial Real Estate Advisors specializes in the appeal of property taxes whether they are for property assessment notices or property transfer taxes as well as dispute resolution services for property tax allocation between landlords and tenants.
 Tim Down has over 35 years of real estate appraisal, assessment valuation, consulting and property assessment appeal experience.
 Tim’s experience includes employment with the BC Assessment Authority for 11 years as a Senior Supervisory Appraiser.
 He was also the Director of Property Tax Services in Western Canada with Colliers International as well as Vice President of Property Tax Services with PricewaterhouseCoopers in Vancouver.

 Tim is an accredited appraiser with the Appraisal Institute of Canada holding their designation AACI, P. App.
 He is also the only professionally accredited assessor in British Columbia with the International Association of Assessing Officers holding their CAE designation.
-He is a professional member of the Real Estate Institute of BC holding their designation RI and an active member of the Canadian Property Tax Association.
+He is a professional member of the Real Estate Institute of BC holding their designation RI.
 He is a Certified Commercial Investment Member with the CCIM Institute.
-Tim is also a licensed Managing Broker and Principal in a commercial real estate brokerage in Kelowna, BC.
+Tim is also a licensed Associate Broker with an international commercial real estate brokerage in British Columbia.

 Property Tax Compliance